interviewcrew/hub/prompt_plan.md

 ### Prompt 7.2: AM Dashboard UI - Candidate Status Transitions (Manual Actions)

 1. On the AM Dashboard candidate cards (or a candidate detail view linked from the dashboard):
-    - Implement API endpoints and UI buttons/actions for AMs to manually transition candidate statuses according to the flow in Section 4 of the spec.
+    - Implement Server Actions and UI buttons/actions for AMs to manually transition candidate statuses according to the flow in Section 4 of the spec.
 Examples:
         - For a 'New' candidate: "Review Resume" (moves to 'PendingAmReview').
         - For 'PendingAmReview': "Approve Resume" (moves to 'ResumeApproved', set `currentInterviewStepId` to the first step of their position), "Reject Resume" (moves to 'ResumeRejected').
         - For 'ResumeApproved' (for a specific step): Display `schedulingLink` and `emailTemplate` from the `InterviewStep`.
 Add "Mark Invite Sent" button (moves to 'InviteSent' for that `currentInterviewStepId`).
         - (Other transitions like 'EvaluationRejected', 'PipelineCompleted' will be added after evaluation/transcription parts).
-2. The API endpoints (likely `PUT /api/candidates/[id]`) should handle the logic for updating `currentStatus` and `currentInterviewStepId` and potentially adding to `interviewHistory`.
+2. The Server Actions should handle the logic for updating `currentStatus` and `currentInterviewStepId` and potentially adding to `interviewHistory`.
 3. Update the UI optimistically or re-fetch data after status changes.
-4. Write integration tests for the API endpoints handling these status transitions.
+4. Write unit tests for the Server Actions handling these status transitions.

 ## Phase 8: Google Drive Integration (Service & Basic API)